Salina to Pink Out

-Salinans are encouraged to wear pink on Tuesday to show support for those whose lives have been impacted by breast cancer.
+Salinans are encouraged to wear pink to show support for those whose lives have been impacted by breast cancer.

 October is Breast Cancer Awareness Month, and according to Tammy Walker Cancer Center Cancer Outreach Coordinator Daniel Craig, it is a time annually devoted to educating everyone about breast cancer and the importance of early detection and access to timely, high quality care.